Author has written 9 stories for Bleach, Rosario + Vampire, The Mask, and Avengers.

 Wow, that got pretty negative at the end there, didn't it?

 Sorry about that, I guess we'll see how many people read through whole profiles, eh?
-LOL, I do that more than most, so maybe I'll see if anyone agrees with me.
+Heh, I do that more than most, so maybe I'll see if anyone agrees with me.
 Oh well, an opinion's an opinion.